konveyor/kai-ci/README.md

     This command will execute all tests defined in your repository.
 You can also run a specific test file:

     # npx playwright test vscode.spec.js

+    To format tests , use

+    # npm run format